'Fantastic Four' 2025 Reboot: Everything To Know About The Upcoming Movie

 Frequently Asked Questions (FAQs)

-Answer: Fantastic Four reboot the plot is under wraps.
-However, it has been revealed that the storyline will see Galactus as the antagonist and hinted at the potential inclusion of The Silver Surfer.
+Answer: The plot for the Fantastic Four reboot is currently under wraps.
+However, it is being speculated that the upcoming movie will see Galactus as the antagonist.
+It might even feature the Silver Surfer.